 8th Dan with a courtesy title of Hanshi.
 The rank has been

 as has the ISKS and ISOK Kyoshi certifications.

-Over the past 40+ years of training and teaching, I have been ranked in Karate-do, Aikido, Judo, Iaido and Kyudo; been awarded Instructor, Senior Instructor and Master Instructor's licenses by the American Teachers Association of the Martial Arts (ATAMA), and currently hold the grade of Nanadan in Karate-do and the title of Kyoshi (ISOK and ISKS) and Hachidan (Shinkyu and ATAMA).
+Over the past 50 years of training and teaching, I have been ranked in Karate-do, Aikido, Judo, Iaido and Kyudo; been awarded Instructor (Shidoin), Senior Instructor (Sensei), Master Instructor licenses (Renshi) and Senior Master Instructor (Kyoshi) licenses (ATAMA), and currently hold the grade of Nanadan in Karate-do and the title of Kyoshi (ISOK and ISKS) and Hachidan (Shinkyu and ATAMA).
 Finally, I maintain my Aikido, Kendo and Iaido kata as well as my koryu sword practice and continue Kyudo and Cha-no-yu to maintain a balance between the active and meditative arts, and balance between the worlds of budo and bujutsu.

 This page was last updated on 06 April 2019